toutjavascript/FoooXus-Fooocus-Extender/readme.md

 ## How to use every day
+On Windows, you can double-click <code>foooxus.bat</code>

+Or if you prefer
 ```
 # Check you are in your (venv) virtual environment
 # if not, activate it